 Considering that plantar fasciitis is an overload – it’s working harder than it can handle – we often need to use these supportive shoes to settle down your symptoms.

-But if you’ve ever gone into a running shoe store like Sole Motive, looking at the wall of shoes can be daunting without some help.
+But if you’ve ever gone into a running shoe store, looking at the wall of shoes can be daunting without some help.

 Here’s my top 3 running shoes for plantar fasciitis.